FACT CHECK: Trump, Illegal Immigration And Crime

 "The vast majority of the people that move illegally into the United States are not bad people," Kelly said.
 "They're not criminals.
 They're not MS-13" gang members.

-Kelly defended the administration's southern border crackdown, however, arguing that immigrants coming from rural parts of Central America with little education might not easily assimilate into the United States.
+Kelly defended the administration's Southern border crackdown, however, arguing that immigrants coming from rural parts of Central America with little education might not easily assimilate into the United States.

 "We must maintain a Strong Southern Border," Trump tweeted Friday.
 "We cannot allow our country to be overrun by illegal immigrants as the Democrats tell their phony stories of sadness and grief."